CarTrade Tech IPO subscribed 20.29 times

 The offer received bids for 26.31 crore shares as against 1.29 crore shares on offer.

-The initial public offer of CarTrade Tech received bids for 26.31 crore shares as against 1.29 crore shares on offer on Wednesday (11 August 2021), according to stock exchange data at 17:00 IST.
+The initial public offer of CarTrade Tech received bids for 26.31 crore shares as against 1.29 crore shares on offer, according to stock exchange data.
 The issue was subscribed 20.29 times.

+The qualified institutional buyers (QIBs) category was subscribed 35.45 times.
+The retail individual investors (RIIs) category was subscribed 41 times.
+The non-institutional investors (NIIs) category was subscribed 2.75 times.

 The IPO is a pure offer for sale of 1,85,32,216 equity shares of Rs 10 face value by investor shareholders as well as other shareholders.
 The offer would constitute 40.43% of the post-offer paid-up equity share capital of the company.